Enterprise Server plug-ins

 Additional Server plug-ins from WoodWing are available in the following locations:

 - Software releases page.
 The Server plug-ins section contains additional plug-ins for publishing to Twitter, Facebook, WordPress and more.

 - WoodWing Labs.
 These Server plug-ins are offered in alpha or beta stage.
 We provide them as is, and use is at your own risk.

-- Community forums.
-Check for custom Server plug-ins that are available within the community.
+- Enterprise Server Plugin Samples.
+Check for custom Server plug-ins that are available within the Integrations and Samples section.